lcongiu/lucacongiu/_pages/cv.md

 Education
 -----
-* Ph.D in Methods and Models for Economic Decisions, University of Insubria, 2022.
+* Ph.D. in Methods and Models for Economic Decisions, University of Insubria, 2022.
-* M.S. in Economics, University of Insubria, 2016.
+* M.Sc. in Economics, University of Insubria, 2016.
-* B.S. in Sociology, University of Milan-Bicocca, 2014.
+* B.Sc. in Sociology, University of Milan-Bicocca, 2014.

 Past positions
 -----